 Our commitment to giving back goes beyond the stunning environment we are blessed to call home.
 We are proud to take all the steps we can to make the festival as sustainable and low-impact as possible, but also proudly support worthy charities and organisations.
 We also strive to create as much benefit as possible to the local community from our ‘8 Days of Pure Stoke’, partnering with businesses to provide exposure and an income for them and valuable services and facilities to our many thousands of visitors from across Australia and around the world.

-Here are just a few of the ways we will be Giving Back the Stoke in 2019:
+Here are just a few of the ways we will be Living and Giving Back the Stoke in 2020:

 Provision Of Recycling Bins

 Every year, we organise the provision of both waste and recycling bins by Noosa Council, emptied daily throughout the event.
 With the assistance of Surfrider Foundation Sunshine Coast and our diligent commentary team, we regularly encourage all attendees to be aware of their own trash, as well as that of the less considerate visitors to the venue.